maiamburton/ECS162_HW2/README.md

 # Word Game Arcade

 Our arcade contains the word games Hangman, Wordle, and Word Unscramble.
 They are hosted on a main html file and interact with the user with an iframe rather than on a new page.
+We felt that this added to the usibility of our arcade, especially on mobile devices--new tabs interrupt game flow and are annoying.

 ## Hangman